paolodavid/CNN-Binary-Classification-Cats-VS-Dogs-TF/README.md

-# Convolutional Neural Network(CNN) for a binary classification to recognize between a cat and a dog.
+# Convolutional Neural Network(CNN)🧠 for a binary classification to recognize between a cat😸 and a dog🐶.

 # Link to test it
 https://bit.ly/3ocywa4